IRNAS/PitStop1/testing/durability/README.md

 ## Goal

 The turtles clean their shells by rubbing them at rocks.
-Because the turtle is very heavy it would create lots of force if it hits the spot where the case is mounted.
-We wanted to know if the tested cases can survive a hit such with high force.
+Because the turtle is very heavy it would create a lot of force if it hits the spot where the case is mounted.
+We wanted to know if the tested cases can survive a hit with such high force.
 Our goal was to see which material absorbs most force at the given shape and to try and simulate a scenario of use of the case.

 ## Equipment

 We have built a pendulum like construction.
 There is a 73cm long lever with its axis of rotation on a screw that is mounted on a two part holder mounted on the table.
 The screw is held by two bearings to help make the rotation smoother.
 There is a nut on the screw between the lever and the holder to keep some distance.
-At the other end of the lever there's a backplate mounted with two screws on the lever with two long screws heading out in the opposite direction where you can put on the weights.
-On the opposite side of the lever there's a small sphere, witch hits the target case.
+At the other end of the lever there's a backplate mounted on the lever with two screws, with two long screws heading out in the opposite direction where the weights can be put on.
+On the opposite side of the lever there's a small sphere, which hits the target case.
 On the ground there is a holder that holds the tested case in place.
 It's mounted on a heavy wooden block.
 There is a board that shows angles (10°, 20°, 30°, 50°, 60°, 67°) mounted on the table.

 <img
 src="https://github.com/IRNAS/PitStop1/blob/master/testing/durability/pics/drawing.JPG"  width="500px" height="375px">